puppetlabs/puppet-docs/source/community/puppet_projects_workflow.markdown

 Accounts can be created by visiting <http://tickets.puppetlabs.com> and following the "Sign Up" link in the "Login" box.

-## Before you submit a bug
+## Submitting a Bug

+First, thank you!
+Conventional wisdom holds that bug reports are bad, but we think that while bugs themselves may be bad, quality bug reports are incredibly valuable and a great way to contribute back to the project.

 ### Search for duplicates

-There's a good possibility that your issue has already been reported, but the Redmine database is huge and the built-in search is not great.
-Here are two avenues to leverage google to make sure your bug hasn't already been reported (and potentially solved!) by someone else:
+There's a good possibility that your issue has already been reported, but the JIRA database is huge and locating similar issues can take some practice.

-1. Use google with a `site:projects.puppetlabs.com` restriction.
-This will cut out a ton of duplicate and junk results and allow you to narrow your search down quickly.
+Here are two strategies for finding out if your bug has already been reported (and potentially solved!) by someone else:

+1. Use the issue search built into JIRA which is available from the menu bar under "Issues > Search for Issues".
+   When searching, be sure to adjust the filters --- especially those available from the "Project" menu.
+   Comprehensive instructions for searching JIRA can be found on the Atlassian website: <https://confluence.atlassian.com/display/JIRA061/Searching+for+Issues>
-2. Join and search the 'puppet-bugs' group: http://groups.google.com/group/puppet-bugs , but set your email delivery options to "none" or "abridged summary".
-Every action on a bug in the Puppet redmine project will generate an email to this group, so it's a handy, date-ordered way to keep tabs on what's happening in Redmine.
+2. Join and search the 'puppet-bugs' group: <http://groups.google.com/group/puppet-bugs> , but set your email delivery options to "none" or "abridged summary".
+   Every action on a bug in the Puppet issue trackers will generate an email to this group, so it's a handy, date-ordered way to keep tabs on what's happening.
    Using the Google Groups interface also lets you search through the bug traffic without pulling in any extraneous results.

-If you find an already-existing bug that matches your issue (even if it's a close-but-not exact match), add a comment describing what you're seeing.
+If you find an existing bug that matches your issue (even if it's a close-but-not exact match), add a comment describing what you're seeing.
 Even a simple "I'm having this exact issue" comment is helpful to determine how widespread an impact the issue has.
-Use the "Vote" field to indicate your support and optionally add yourself as a Watcher so future updates to the bug will be e-mailed to you.
+Use the "Vote" field in the right sidebar to indicate your support and optionally add yourself as a "Watcher" so future updates to the bug will be e-mailed to you.

-If you find bugs similar to, but different in some important way, from what you're seeing, file a new issue and link it to the earlier bug(s) with the "Related issues" field.
+If you find bugs similar to, but different in some important way, from what you're seeing, file a new issue and link it to the earlier bug(s) using the "Link" action which can be found under the "More" menu.

-Finally, if you come back empty-handed from your searching, it's probably time to file a bug.
+Finally, if you come back empty-handed from your searching, it's probably time to file a new bug.

-## Bug submission

-First, thank you!
-Conventional wisdom holds that bug reports are bad, but we think that while bugs themselves may be bad, quality bug reports are incredibly valuable and a great way to contribute back to the project.

 ### Filing a good bug